DOI-ONRR/doi-extractives-data/_downloads/disbursements.md

 ## Archive

 In the past, this site has offered detailed data for disbursements distributed from other funds.
-For example, the data below
+For example, the data below details disbursements to sub-funds of the Land and Water Conservation Fund and the Historic Preservation Fund.

 ### Land and Water Conservation Fund